Saylopong/Capstone-UMGC/Capstone Project/ReadMe.txt

-This file location is meant to house code and sources for the capstone project.
+This file location is meant to house code and sources for the capstone project. - JAKOB WAS HERE